ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/SPH.md

 ## Acceleration

-The acceleration of each particle is calculated as:
+The acceleration of particle $i$ is given by:

 $$ \mathbf{a} _i = \frac{\mathbf{F} _{pi} + \mathbf{F} _{vi} + \mathbf{F} _{gi}}{\rho_i} $$